 - something to drink and perhaps a snack to eat

 Please try to arrive at the advertised time, take care of your own personal safety and listen to the short introductory briefing, by the event organiser, about any hazards in the area such as electric cables, slippery paths etc. Children are most welcome but must be accompanied by a parent or guardian if under 16.
-Before travelling, it is always advisable to check in advance with the leader that the field meeting is going ahead as planned, especially if the weather is inclement.
 If you have any queries before the event please contact the leader.